$255 Find Cheap Flights from Minneapolis to Europe

 The average price of all round-trip flights from Minneapolis to Europe clicked on KAYAK for each day over the last 12 months.

-When flying from Minneapolis to Europe, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
+When flying from Minneapolis to Europe, you should consider leaving on a Wednesday and avoid Fridays if you are looking for the best rates.
 For your return to Minneapolis, you’ll find the best rates on Fridays and the most expensive ones on Wednesdays.

 How far in advance should I book a flight from Minneapolis to Europe?